webix-hub/docs/data/desktop/pdfviewer.md

 PDF Viewer
 ==============

-PDF Viewer is a tool for displaying the content of PDF files on the screen.
+PDFViewer is a tool for displaying the content of PDF files on the screen.

 <img style="display:block; margin-left:auto;margin-right:auto;" src="desktop/pdfviewer_front.png">